Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Experiments

 \subsection{Trainability of Wide GCNs}

-We further examine whether ultra-wide GCNs can be trained successfully on node classification.
-We conduct experiments on a GCN~\citep{kipf2016semi}, where we apply a width of $1000$ at each hidden layer and the depth ranging from $2$ to $29$.
-Figure~\ref{fig:gcn} shows the training and test accuracy on various datasets after 300 training epochs.
-These results show the dramatic drop in both training and test accuracy as the depth grows, confirming that wide GCNs lose trainability significantly in the large depth on node classification as revealed by Corollary~\ref{cor:nodec}.
+We further examine whether ultra-wide GCNs can be trained successfully for node classification.
+We conduct experiments on a GCN~\citep{kipf2017semi}, where we apply a width of $1,000$ at each hidden layer and the depth ranging from $2$ to $29$.
+Figure~\ref{fig:gcn} shows the training and test accuracy on Cora, Citesser and Pubmed after 300 training epochs.
+These results show a dramatic drop in both training and test accuracy as the depth grows, confirming that wide GCNs lose trainability significantly in the large depth on node classification, as revealed by Corollary~\ref{cor:nodec}.